Quadratic Gorenstein rings and the Koszul property II: Introduction

 It is the index of the bottom-most nonzero row in the Betti table of $R$.
 When $R$ is Cohen-Macaulay, the regularity is also the length of the \emph{$h$-vector} $h(R) = (1, c, h_2, \dots, h_r)$, which is related to the Hilbert series of $R$ by

-It is well-known that the $h$-vector of a Gorenstein ring is also symmetric in the sense that $h_i = h_{r-i}$ for all $i$.
+It is well-known that the $h$-vector of a Gorenstein ring is also symmetric in the sense that $h_i = h_{r-i}$ for all $i$, and the regularity $r$ is related to the shift $a$ in the canonical module via $r=a+n-c$.

 On the other hand, $R$ is \emph{Koszul} if the ground field $R/R_+ \iso \kk$ has a linear free resolution over $R$.
 That is, we have $\beta^R_{i,j}(\kk) = 0$ for all $i$ and $j$ with $j \neq i$.
-Koszul algebras have strong duality properties and appear as many rings of interest in commutative algebra, topology, and algebraic geometry; see the surveys \cite{Fröberg:Koszul:algebras:survey} and \cite{Koszul:algebras:and:their:syzygies} and the references therein.
+Koszul algebras have strong duality properties and appear as many rings of interest in commutative algebra, topology, and algebraic geometry; see the surveys \cite{Froberg:Koszul:algebras:survey} and \cite{Koszul:algebras:and:their:syzygies} and the references therein.
 A necessary condition for $R$ to be Koszul is that the ideal $I$ is generated by quadrics; however, this is not sufficient.

 \begin{example}[{\cite[1.3]{Matsuda}}] Matsuda constructs a toric sevenfold in $\mathbb{P}^{14}$ whose coordinate ring $R$ is quadratic and Gorenstein but not Koszul.
 Its Betti table appears below.

 A {\tt Macaulay2} computation shows that $\beta_{3,4}^R(\kk) = 1$, so $R$ is not Koszul.
 Matsuda builds the ideal from a certain graph, but it does not generalize in any obvious fashion.
 The $h$-vector of $R$ is $(1, 7, 14, 7, 1)$. \end{example}

 \begin{question}[{\cite[2.1]{Matsuda}}] Do there exist non-Koszul quadratic Gorenstein rings with $r = 4$ and $c \leq 6$? \end{question}

 The $h$-vector of a quadratic Gorenstein ring with $r = 4$ and $c \leq 6$ which is not a complete intersection necessarily has the form $(1, c, h_2, c, 1)$, where $c = 5, 6$.
 In \cite{Gorenstein:algebras:presented:by:quadrics}, Migliore-Nagel show that the only possible $h$-vectors are